clubeigt/clubeigt.github.io/_talks/2021-10-06-CNES-jc2-talk.md

 location: "Toulouse, France"
 ---

 The Journées CNES Jeunes Chercheurs (JC2) is a three days event gathering all the 2nd year graduate students funded by CNES in France.
 Each students is asked to present their PhD topic in a three minutes presentation before a poster session where interested people may ask questions.
+This edition took place at the Cité de l'Espace in Toulouse, France.

 [Poster](http://clubeigt.github.io/files/2021_CNES_jc2_poster.pdf)